Feinstein Center for Service Learning and Community Engagement

 KC is also an instructor in the CORE program, teaching Perspectives in Human Behavior with a focus on community, class and social change.

 Samantha is originally from Arlington, VA.
 She attended Peace College in Raleigh, NC, where she earned a degree in Business Administration.
 Her minor was in Leadership Studies.
 As an undergraduate Sam co-founded a community service-based residence hall, which in turn fed her passion for service work.
 She has worked with several non-profit organizations on the east coast including food banks, homeless shelters and senior centers.
 Sam says, “I love to travel and make a difference in my community which is how I discovered that becoming an AmeriCorps VISTA was the right step for me.
 I am new to the New England area and very thrilled to be the new VISTA for Roger Williams University!
 I am excited to meet new people and continue to build friendships and service-based partnerships throughout my time here.”
 In her spare time, Sam is a fierce badminton competitor and a creative cook.

 *AmeriCorps VISTA members are being sponsored by the Rhode Island Campus Compact in a year of full-time service.
 They will focus on aligning campus and community resources, assessing the University's community-based initiatives and creating a more accurate profile of the varied community efforts of our staff and students.

 Andrea is a junior from Worcester, MA majoring in Elementary Education with a double minor in Psychology and English Literature.
 She loves sky diving (yes, we're serious) and her iPod.

-Abigail is a freshman studying Biology.
+Abbey is a freshman studying Biology.
 She is from Bourne, MA.
 She loves sailing!
 She has done most of her volunteer work over the years at a local hospital.